Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 explaining it.

 To train the agents within the Ball Balance environment, we will be using the python package.
-We have provided a convenient Python wrapper script called `learn.py` which accepts arguments used to configure both training and inference phases.
+We have provided a convenient script called `mlagents-learn` which accepts arguments used to configure both training and inference phases.

 We can use `run_id` to identify the experiment and create a folder where the model and summary statistics are stored.
 When using TensorBoard to observe the